menuclose

 Which broker is best for MT5?

-When comparing the best MetaTrader brokers across all categories, IC Markets stands out as our top pick for MT5 in 2023.
+When comparing the best MetaTrader brokers across all categories, IC Markets stands out as our top pick for MT5 in 2026.

 Is the MT5 platform free?

 Yes, MT5 is totally free to download and use – though you should still be prepared to pay trading fees when you place live forex trades (these can vary from broker to broker).
-Brokers pay to license the MT5 platform directly from the developer, but retail traders are not charged any platform fees to use MT5.
+Brokers pay to license the MT5 trading platform directly from the developer, but retail traders are not charged any platform fees to use MT5.
 Traders will of course still be responsible for paying the standard trading fees incurred with any forex broker – such as commissions, spreads, and overnight carrying costs (premiums).

 Should a beginner use MT4 or MT5?